mariel-rs/mariel-rs.github.io/content/blogs/12092022_javamooc_i.md

 per part.
 The course material advises to allocate at least 10 hours per part, with each part being covered in one week.
-Considering this is not my first programming language, I got curious on how much time I would take to cover the topics so I kept a log of the amount of hours dedicated per part with Clockify and WakaTime.
+Considering this is not my first programming language, I got curious on how much time I would take to cover the topics, so I kept a log of the amount of hours dedicated per part with Clockify and WakaTime.

 I am aware that the answers are only a _google-search_ away, yet I decided to